Roads in India: Types of roads

+Expressway

+As per NHAI and Indian Roads Congress, expressways are access controlled highways with a divided carriageway, designed for high speed vehicular movement and heavy traffic.
+Most of the existing expressways in India are toll roads.
+Expressways make up approximately 5,579 km of India's road network, as of 2024.

 National Expressways Authority of India (NEAI) operating under the Ministry of Road Transport and Highways will be in-charge of the construction and maintenance of expressways.
-The NHAI by Government of India aims to expand the expressway network and plans to add an additional 18637 km of expressways by 2022 apart from existing national highways.
+The NHAI by Government of India aims to expand the expressway network and plans to add an additional 18637 km of expressways by 2024 apart from existing national highways.

 India's first 8-lane wide access-controlled expressway, the Delhi Noida Direct Flyway (DND Flyway), operational in January 2001, is an expressway connecting Delhi and Noida in the states of Delhi and Uttar Pradesh.
 The Mumbai Pune Expressway, connecting Mumbai and Pune in Maharashtra fully operational in 2002, is India's first 6-lane wide access-controlled tolled expressway.
 The Yamuna Expressway is a 165 km six-lane controlled-access expressway opened on 9 August 2012.
 On 21 November 2016, the 302 km six-lane Agra Lucknow Expressway was opened.
 Under construction as of 2019, the Mumbai–Nagpur Expressway is expected to become the largest expressway in the country.
-Several expressway projects, such as the Chennai-Bangalore Expressway, Chennai-Salem Expressway, Delhi-Jaipur Expressway, Lucknow-Kanpur Expressway are planned/under-construction.
-Ganga Expressway is approved and expected to be under-construction by end of 2021.
+Several expressway projects, such as the Delhi–Mumbai Expressway, Amritsar–Jamnagar Expressway, Surat–Chennai Expressway, Delhi-Jaipur Expressway,Ganga Expressway Lucknow-Kanpur Expressway are planned/under-construction.

+The Trans Harbour bridge is the longest bridge in India and it will be opened on 12 January 2024, after Prime Minister Narendra Modi inaugurates the bridge.
+It connects Bombay with Navi Mumbai.

 National highways

 National highways are highways connecting major cities throughout the country with premium quality and are at-grade roads.
 National Highways are designated with NH, followed by the highway number.
 Indian national highways are further classified based on the width of the carriageway of the highway.
-India has around 150000 km of National Highways as of April 2021 and is expected to reach 200,000km By 2024 consisting of Top Notch Highways And Expressways.
+India has around 150000 km of National Highways as of April 2021 and is expected to reach 200,000 km By 2024 consisting of Top Notch Highways And Expressways.
 National Highways constituted 2.7% of India's total road network, but carried about 40% of road traffic, as of 2013.
 In 2016, the government vowed to double the highway length from 96,000 to 2,00,000 km.

 The National Highways Authority of India (NHAI) and the National Highways and Infrastructure Development Corporation Limited (NHIDCL) are the authorities responsible for the development, maintenance and management of the National Highways in India.
 The NHAI has been undertaking developmental activities under the National Highways Development Project (NHDP) in five phases.
 From 2018, the pending projects under NHDP are expected to be subsumed under Bharatmala.
 The NHAI is also responsible for implementing other projects on National Highways, primarily road connectivity to major ports in India.

 The Golden Quadrilateral and North–South and East–West Corridor were major ongoing highway development projects in India.